BSc (Hons) Adult Nursing (Blended)

 A flexible learning model designed to fit around family and work commitments

-The University of Sunderland has strong links with local and regional hospital trusts (five acute and two mental health NHS trusts) and GP practices, who are engaged in clinical teaching across every year of the curriculum.
+The University of Sunderland has strong links with local and regional hospital trusts (five acute and two mental health NHS trusts in the North East, and pre-eminent NHS trusts in London) and GP practices, who are engaged in clinical teaching across every year of the curriculum.

 And with two starts per year, you can get started quicker than with traditional on-campus courses, a significant advantage given the very high demand for and take up of nursing placements.